Ratneshtripathi07/RatneshTripathi07/README.md

 ### 👨‍💻 About Me

 - 🚀 I love building real-world projects that solve real problems.
-- 💡 Currently working on fullstack apps, smart city solutions, and creative interfaces.
+- 💡 Currently working on fullstack apps, innovative solutions, and creative interfaces.
-- 📚 Preparing for FAANG-level interviews with C++ & Python DSA.
+- 📚 Problem Solving in DS and Algos.
 - 🧠 Self-driven, focused, and always learning something new in tech.

 ---